 There are a number of Article 4 directions in Reading – 15 of these relate to patterned brickwork or other architectural features, with the other two relating to conversions from a house to a small house in multiple occupation.

 In addition, an Article 4 direction was made on 10 November covering a number of permitted development rights that result in new dwellings.
-This would apply within the town centre, district and local centres, core employment areas, other primarily commercial areas and the areas of poorest air quality.
-This is due to come into force on 15 November 2022.
+This would apply in a number of areas of commercial activity across Reading.
+This came into force on 15 November 2022, but was formally modified by the Secretary of State on 10 October 2023.
 Full details are below.

 An interactive map is available which shows the boundaries of all existing and emerging Article 4 directions in Reading.